AlecMalenfant001/paint-night-inspiration-bot/README.md

 - azure/storage-blob is used to store reference images
 - axios is an HTTP client for node.js
 - multer is middleware to help with form data
+- EmailJs is a email service for the feedback form

 ## /server/server.js